rafenden/amp-for-bandcamp/README.md

-# Bandcamp Tuned - Browser Extension
+# Amp for Bandcamp - Browser Extension

-A multi-browser extension (Chrome, Firefox, Safari) that enhances Bandcamp functionality with playback controls and UI improvements.
+A multi-browser extension (Chrome, Firefox, Safari) that amplifies Bandcamp functionality with playback controls and UI improvements.

 > **Disclaimer**: This extension is not affiliated with, endorsed by, or connected to Bandcamp or Epic Games.
 It is an independent project designed to enhance the user experience on Bandcamp.